Aaryamann171/onlymembers/readme.md

 ### add members
 * click on add members button to create a new member
 <br> __OR__ <br>
-* add members from the admin panel you will then be redirected to the home page where you can see the updated list
+* add members from the admin panel <br>
+#### you will then be redirected to the home page where you can see the updated list

 ### homepage url
 http://127.0.0.1:8000/